Indexing Techniques for Graph Reachability Queries: Plain Reachability Indexes

 \textbf{\textit{The TOL indexing framework}}.
-TOL is a general index class that generalizes the indexing algorithm of PLL.
+TOL \cite{10.1145/2588555.2612181} is a general index class that generalizes the indexing algorithm of PLL.
 TOL computes a total order of vertices and then iteratively processes vertices to compute $L_{out}$-entries and $L_{in}$-entries according to the total order, performing pruning during processing.
-The vertex accessing order computed based on vertex degree is an instantiation of the total order, which is the strategy used in DL and PLL\footnote{It has been proven that DL and PLL are equivalent \cite{10.14778/2556549.2556578}}.
-Another instantiation is the \textit{topological folding numbers}, which are computed based on a topological ordering of a DAG (obtained by applying the transformation), which is used in TFL \cite{10.1145/2463676.2465286}.
+The vertex accessing order computed based on vertex degree is an instantiation of the total order, which is the strategy used in DL and PLL\footnote{It has been proven that DL and PLL are equivalent \cite{10.14778/2556549.2556578}.}.
+An alternative instantiation is the use of topological folding numbers, which are derived from a topological ordering of the transformed DAG and used in the TFL index \cite{10.1145/2463676.2465286}.
 An advanced instantiation of the total order introduced in TOL is based on the contribution score of vertices, which is defined according to the number of the vertices that can reach $v$ and the number of the vertices that are reachable from $v$.
 The contribution score can be approximated by a linear scan of the DAG.

-The TOL index built according to approximate contribution scores exhibits superior performance in terms of index construction time over those built based on previous heuristics.
+The TOL index built according to approximate contribution scores exhibits superior performance in terms of index construction time over those built based on previous heuristics \cite{10.1145/2588555.2612181}.
 In addition, it can support graph updates.
-Among existing heuristics, only the simple strategy based on vertex degree can be applied to the case of general graphs, while other strategies require DAG as input.
+We note that among existing heuristics, only the simple strategy based on vertex degree can be applied to the case of general graphs, while other strategies require DAG as input.